Accounting and Business Management MSc (Brunel Business School)

 - Management Level: F2 Financial Management, P2 Performance Management

-Details of the accreditations are listed on the CIMA exemptions database.
+Details of the exemptions are listed on the CIMA exemptions database.

 Students graduating from the MSc Accounting and Business Management will recieve accreditations from ACCA in respect of the exemptions towards the Association of Chartered Certified Accountants (ACCA) for the following papers: